slejennings/Burrow-Occupant-Chemical-Profiles/README.md

      - File: unique identifier that contains multiple pieces of information.
 Bkgd indicates the sample came from the background (forest floor).
 Alternatively, Burr indicates the sample came from inside a burrow.
 The numbers that follow Bkgd or Burr (e.g., BurrXXX) denote the unique ID number associated with the marked burrow where the sample was collected.
 The information after the first underscore is the Site.
 The study area was divided into 3 seperate areas of marked storm-petrel burrows that are referred to as Sites (e.g., Site1, Site2, Site3).
 The final number after the second underscore is the replicate number (e.g., _1, _2, _3); as each sample was analyzed in triplicate, this number is either 1, 2 or 3.

-  	 - RT: the retetion time when the compound exited the GC (gas chromatograph) column and was detected by the MS (mass spectrometer).
+  	 - RT: the time in minutes when the compound exited the GC (gas chromatograph) column and was detected by the MS (mass spectrometer).
 Each retention time identifies a unique chemical.

   	  - Area: peak area of each compound integrated from the chromatogram.
 The area of the peak reflects the abundance of the compound.